kubeovn/kube-ovn/README.md

 - **BGP Support**: Pod IP can be exposed to external by BGP router protocol.
 - **Traffic Mirror**: Duplicated container network traffic for monitoring, diagnosing and replay.
 - **Vlan Support**: Kube-OVN also support underlay Vlan mode network for better performance and throughput.
+- **DPDK Support**: DPDK application now can run in Pod with OVS-DPDK.
 - **IPv6 Support**: Kube-OVN supports ipv6-only mode pod network.
 - **ARM Support**: Kube-OVN can run on x86_64 and arm64 platforms.
 - **TroubleShooting Tools**: Handy tools to diagnose, trace, monitor and dump container network traffic to help troubleshooting complicate network issues.